 Temporary Protected Status (TPS) for El Salvador

-You can now re-register for TPS El Salvador through March 9, 2025.
-If you re-register, your temporary protected status will extend to March 9, 2025.
-Learn about the process and get work permit information.
+You can no longer apply or re-register for TPS El Salvador.
+If you have already re-registered, your temporary protected status will be valid through September 9, 2026.
+Find information for those who already have TPS and get work and travel permit information.

 What is TPS